yeppog/tp/docs/DeveloperGuide.md

 1. User requests to list tasks.
 2. TaskMaster2103 shows a list of tasks.
-3. User requests to delete a specific tasks in the list.
+3. User requests to delete a specific task in the list.
-4. TaskMaster2103 deletes the person.
+4. TaskMaster2103 deletes the task.

     Use case ends.